 I think theater and new techniques, like neurofeedback, can play an important role in calming the brain down and helping it become organized and more in touch with the body.
 In our culture, we too often rely on swigging alcohol and taking drugs to make ourselves feel better.
 Perhaps the most important contribution the therapy world, including the field of trauma, can make to the wider culture is to give people greater access to their innate self-regulatory systems—the way that they move, breathe, sing, interact with each other—so they can discover their natural resources to regulate themselves in a different way, especially when life gets challenging.

-This blog appears in our January/February 2017 issue, The Connected Self: Therapy's Role in the Wider World.
+This blog is excerpted from "Trauma: Retreats and Advances," by Bessel van der Kolk, which appears in the January/February 2017 issue, The Connected Self: Therapy's Role in the Wider World.